Ron Rocco: Early life and education

-As a child Ron Rocco traveled with his parents to Germany, where his father served as an American soldier in the post-war occupation army.
+As a child, Rocco traveled with his parents to Germany, where his father served as an American soldier in the post-war occupation army.
 The artist attributed his early experience with German culture as a defining element in the background to his interest in Europe and his sometimes social and political themes.

 In the late 1950s and '60s Rocco grew up in the Bronx in New York City.
 His was an ethnically Italian neighborhood, surrounding Arthur Avenue, known as the Little Italy of the Bronx.
 The neighborhood scrap metal yards, inspired an early interest in working with metals, and a sense of the latent potential of found materials to evoke memory and associations.
 Rocco went on to study the visual arts at Purchase College, State University of New York, with classmates Jon Kessler and Fred Wilson, studying with sculptor Tal Streeter, photographer and musician John Cohen and printmaker Antonio Frasconi.
 Later he began graduate study at the Center for Advanced Visual Studies at M.I.T. under the instruction of the German Group Zero artist, Otto Piene, filmmaker Ricky Leacock, and anthropologist Heather Lechtman.
 Here Rocco began projects, which would result in his Guggenheim, New York performance entitled Zaroff's Tale.